Norton Children’s Research Institute FAQs

 More information on clinical trials and children:

-If you want to learn more about current or past clinical trials across the United States, please visit ClinicalTrials.gov.
+If you want to learn more about current or past clinical trials across the United States, visit ClinicalTrials.gov.

-• Novak Center, there is a Panera on the first floor of the adult outpatient center, a building that can be accessed through our pedway or across our driveway.
-There is also a cafeteria in the basement of the ambulatory care building.
-This cafeteria can also be accessed either by the pedways or by a short walk outside.
-Delivery is also available from multiple nearby restaurants.
+• From the Novak Center for Children’s Health, there is a Panera on the first floor of the UofL Physicians adult outpatient center, which can be accessed through a pedway or across the driveway.
+There also is a cafeteria in the basement of the ambulatory care building, which can be accessed either by pedway or short walk outside.

 Most studies are performed at no cost to patients or their caregivers.
 Depending on the study, your research coordinator will discuss any potential charges ahead of time.